 Sharing their experience and knowledge is actually critical as new shipbuilders join the ranks.

-“We’ve got a tremendous gap between the very young and the more senior people in our company, and that’s really being bridged by trying to include people in the job and listening to them,” says Stitzel.
+“We’ve got a tremendous gap between the very young and the more senior people in our company and that’s really being bridged by trying to include people in the job and listening to them,” says Stitzel.
 “Everyone who comes in today needs an appreciation of what has gone on before in order to make sure that we don’t have to go back and repeat some of the things that we did.
-Our last and most major program in the new aircraft carrier design, we made sure that we put an engineer, a designer and a Master Shipbuilder at the same table, all working together to create the best product.”
+Our last and most major programme in the new aircraft carrier design, we made sure that we put an engineer, a designer and a Master Shipbuilder at the same table, all working together to create the best product.”

 “At the shipyard, we talk about the importance of having an engaged workforce.
-And engagement runs much deeper than an employee’s level of satisfaction.
+Engagement runs much deeper than an employee’s level of satisfaction.
 It is one’s emotion—positive or negative—toward the company and the work they do,” says Mulherin.
 “An engaged employee is devoted.
 An engaged employee is enthusiastic.
 An engaged employee is 100 percent involved, both in heart and mind.
 Being a Master Shipbuilder is the model of what it means to be engaged—to be devoted with your whole strength and soul.”

 Your browser is out of date and may not be able to properly display our website.
 A list of modern browsers is below; simply click an icon to go to the browser's download page.